 But since he won’t move with a leash on, the two mastiffs are always forced to wear a leash.
 They suffer for his faults.

-But giving him the love he needs also comes back; he is grateful and shows in it in his the way he accompanies us wherever we go.
+But giving him the love he needs also comes back; he is grateful and shows in the way he accompanies us wherever we go.
 Yes, the little rebel inside shows its face every now and then, but he is much more at peace now, and we’re all grateful about that.

 He lets himself fall into life with all of its wonderful possibilities.